img88/ALPR_IndonesiaPlateNumber_ComputerVision/README.md

 - Unzip dataset.zip
 - Open Training.py
 - Change train dataset folder path
-- You can add another character dataset to dataset folder for better result
+- You can add another character dataset to the dataset folder for better result